 Kurosaki

-"I think the Arts Council Tokyo itself must have a place to make a presentation for obtaining funds.
-When the current budget of the Arts Council Tokyo is not enough to share with you, I think it would be good to send our voice to the top in our activities to obtain new funds."
+"I think that Arts Council Tokyo itself will surely have a place where we can give presentations to obtain funds.
+When Arts Council Tokyo cannot be distributed to everyone with the current budget, I think it would be good to have our voices heard upwards in order to obtain new funds."

 Ogawa